Private, In-Home Tutoring in Rochester, New Hampshire

-SchoolTutoring Academy’s tutoring programs for Rochester students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Rochester, New Hampshire students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Rochester Schools follows a rigorous curriculum that includes an accountability plan with built-in assessments to determine student success.
 Operating within Common Core Curriculum Standards, the Rochester School Department strives to ensure relevant content that prepares students for their future careers.
 Grade-appropriate curriculum is designed to ensure that students are progressing at an appropriate pace.

 We currently cover the following Rochester-area school district: Rochester School Department.

 Educating Our Parents: Understanding the Rochester District Curriculum

 Within the Sciences, students are expected to evaluate the world around them and gain an understanding of the physical world.
 They will delve into topics such as organisms, ecosystems, physical properties, biological systems, and more.
 In Mathematics, students learn about the use of numbers in basic arithmetic and, as they progress through middle and high school, they will be expected to become familiar with algebraic and geometric constructs.
 Additionally, students will learn how to utilize statistical data and probability, and how to use mathematical systems and models to problem-solve.

 Students will engage in building a variety of communication-building skills within English Language Arts.
 They will develop literacy in both reading and writing.
 The focus of their work will be to build vocabulary, comprehension, grammatical skills, and research techniques.
 As students enter middle and high school they will be expected to construct believable arguments, and to provide appropriate evidence.